Weatherspoon, No. 22 Mississippi St get past Ole Miss 81-75

-The 6-foot-10 freshman has quickly grown from a role player to an indispensable presence for the Bulldogs.
-He scored a career-high 21 points and grabbed 11 rebounds — including seven on the offensive end — to push Mississippi State to its fourth win in six games.

-“I just wanted to come out more aggressive,” Perry said.
-“My confidence has been up, pretty much since we started SEC play.
-My teammates have done a good job of putting me in the right position and keeping me motivated.”
+OXFORD, Miss. — Quinndary Weatherspoon scored 27 points, freshman Reggie Perry added a career-high 21 and No. 22 Mississippi State earned an 81-75 road win over rival Mississippi on Saturday.

-Mississippi State (16-5, 4-4 SEC) got some payback after losing to Ole Miss 81-77 at home last month.
-Quinndary Weatherspoon’s game-high 27 points were a big reason for that, but so was Perry, who was starting just his second conference game.
+Mississippi State (16-5, 4-4 SEC) has won four of its last six games.
+The Bulldogs got some payback after they lost to Ole Miss 81-77 at home last month.

-“Reggie was phenomenal,” coach Ben Howland said.
-“This is the type of effort I hope to see every day in terms of productivity.”

 Ole Miss (14-7, 4-4) led for a big portion of the second half before Mississippi State used a 9-0 run to take a 66-60 lead with eight minutes left.
 The Rebels pulled even at 73 on Breein Tyree’s 3-pointer, but never could regain the lead.